Brain implants – the next step in Depression, Anxiety, and Addiction Treatment?

-A new project called Systems-Based Neurotechnology for Emerging Therapies (SUBNETS) has now been announced in America that will be using advanced technology centred around skull implants to target and correct faulty brain circuits.
+A new project called Systems-Based Neurotechnology for Emerging Therapies (SUBNETS) has now been announced in America.
+It will be using advanced technology to target and correct faulty brain circuits with skull implants.

 Led by a team of scientists and doctors at UC San Francisco, we’re not talking small-scale, either.
-This launch is one of the pilot projects of the Brain Initiative (Brain Research through Advancing Innovative Neurotechnologies) that was rolled out by President Obama himself last year to grow research for treating and preventing brain disorders including Alzheimers and autism.
+This launch is one of the pilot projects of the Brain Initiative (Brain Research Through Advancing Innovative Neurotechnologies).Rolled out by President Obama himself, it’s aim is to grow research for treating and preventing brain disorders, including Alzheimers and autism.

 And it’s all funded by the Defense Advanced Research Projects Agency (DARPA) to the tune of $26 million.
 Not surprising, given that psychiatric conditions such as PTSD are a huge problem amongst soldiers and veterans.

 Is this really the “big solution” we’ve been waiting for – or should we be worried?